Days & Years

 = 31,558,149.76 seconds = 1 sidereal year β 1 sidereal year less per axial precession cycle

-The 9.12 ms/day is the stellar-sidereal day difference introduced earlier.
-The 1,223.49 s/year is the mean difference between the solar year and the sidereal year β the same relationship shown above using current-epoch values (~1,224.5 s/year Γ ~25,771 years).
-Both use different epoch values but produce the same result: the product always equals the fixed sidereal year (31,558,149.76 seconds), because a faster precession rate means a smaller annual difference and vice versa.
+The 9.12 ms/day is the stellarβsidereal day difference introduced above.
+The 1,223.37 s/year is the mean difference between the solar year and the sidereal year.
+Both use different epoch values but produce the same result: the product always equals the sidereal year (J2000 anchor), because a faster precession rate means a smaller annual difference and vice versa.

-The angular difference between A and B is the annual precession shift (~50.29 arcseconds/year at J2000).
+The angular difference between A and B is the annual precession shift (~50.29 arcsec/yr at J2000).

 | Property | Value |